 Universal Credit is a new benefit to support you if you’re working and on a low income or you’re out of work.
 This page explains how Universal Credit is different from existing benefits, how much you’ll be paid and how to apply for it.

 Our advisers will point you in the right direction.

 Start a webchat online or call us on 0800 138 1677.

 What is Universal Credit?

-Universal Credit is a single monthly payment for people in or out of work, which merges together some of the benefits and tax credits that you might be getting now.
+Universal Credit is a benefit payment for people in or out of work.

 Did you know?